eldarbaykiev/magnetic-tesseroids/README.md

-# Forward modeling of magnetic field in spherical coordinates.
+# Forward modeling of magnetic field in spherical coordinates
 ## About

 Magnetic tesseroids is a collection of command-line tools for modeling the magnetic field.